ISI-apex/fft-ct/README.md

 Benchmark names are generally in the form:
 `${prog}-${datatype}-${algo}[-${lib}]`.

+All benchmarks support the `-h` parameter to print a usage/help message.

 Benchmarks require specifying, at a minimum, the matrix row and column count.
 E.g., to perform a naive transpose of a 2048x4096 matrix with `double` data:

 	./transp-dbl-naive -r 2048 -c 4096

+Some implementations have constraints on parameters:

+* Blocked transposes must use block dimensions that are divisors of their corresponding matrix dimensions.
+I.e., partial blocks are not supported.
+* Transposes using AVX-512 instructions require matrix sizes to be multiples of 8x8 blocks.
+This constraint extends to threaded AVX-512 implementations -- each thread's partition of a matrix must be a multiple of 8x8, e.g., while a single thread (or even three threads) may transpose a 24x24 matrix, two threads cannot because data is partitioned evenly between threads (12x24 or 24x12, for two threads).